 Harriet Cox is the Programme Director for Film and Television at London College of Communication.
 She was the Head of Cinematography at London Film School for 17 years.

-For the previous 17 years, Harriet was Head of Cinematography at London Film School.
-As a cinematographer educator, Harriet led on the academic and practical delivery of the cinematography post-graduate curriculum; professional one-year craft extension programmes; co-leading international workshops and delivering outreach programmes for 14-year-olds.
+As a cinematographer educator, Harriet led on the academic and practical delivery of the cinematography postgraduate curriculum, professional one-year craft extension programmes, co-led international workshops and delivered outreach programmes for 14-year-olds.

-Harriet advised on how to assimilate digital theories and work practices into the curriculum, inviting subject experts to assess capital bids for European universities.
-She co-supervised on the University of Exeter – London Film School by practice, doctoral programme.
-Harriet was a speaker on the Women in Cinematography panel at CineFest, Bristol International Festival of Cinematography in 2015.
+Harriet has been an advisor on assimilating digital theories and work practices into the curriculum and was invited as a subject expert to assess capital bids for European universities.
+She co-supervised for the Exeter University-LFS by practice, doctoral programme.
+Harriet was a speaker on the Women in Cinematography panel at Cinefest [Bristol, UK 2015].

 After leaving university in 1982, Harriet’s ambition was to become a camerawoman.
 With a degree in Social Anthropology and Visual Studies, her cinematography credits include documentaries and drama shorts for the BBC and Channel 4.
-To further her understanding of lighting, Harriet wrote her postgraduate thesis Motivating Light: the visual legacy of Rembrandt and Vermeer, for an MA in Independent Film (1998) at London College of Printing.
+To further her understanding of lighting, Harriet wrote her postgraduate thesis, Motivating Light: the visual legacy of Rembrandt and Vermeer for an MA in Independent Film at London College of Printing.